Spark Award FAQ

 What if I’m part of a collaborative team?

-This program is for individual artists rather than artistic teams.
-If you work within a collaborative, you must be able to represent your ongoing individual and original contributions in your application narrative and work samples.
+At this time, this program is intended for individual artists rather than artistic teams.
+If you work within a collaborative, you must be able to represent your ongoing individual and generative contributions in your application narrative and work samples.

 I lived in Oregon for more than 5 years but just recently moved away, am I eligible to apply?